m70040005/COMFORT/README.md

 ## Important Date

-- [ ] Release the power data in the self-collected dataset (2023-7-28)
+- [x] Release the power data in the self-collected dataset (2023-7-28)
-- [ ] Release the acoustic data in the self-collected dataset (2023-9-15)
+- [x] Release the acoustic data in the self-collected dataset (2023-7-28)

 ## Dataset
 This dataset contains appliance power data and acoustic data collected from 6 houses.